sonic-net/SONiC/doc/sonic-application-extension/sonic-application-extension-guide.md

 ### Manifest Reference

-Label that manifest content should be written to:
+Label name the manifest content should be written to:
 ```
 com.azure.sonic.manifest
 ```